Shipping Paintings from UK

 The next option for the fine art international shipping is hiring paintings shipping companies.
 Now, you have to know that sending paintings by air freight is the next best option, especially for bigger or larger paintings that cannot be accepted by the parcel carriers.
 But there are some things you need to know about the use of fine art shippers.
 Now, there are those who are experts in the shipping of artworks through freight.
 They are called international fine art shippers.
 You can make use of this set, but you have to pay more if you choose this.
 You can as well choose to use the common carrier system.
 However, the problem here is that you have to go through the insurance rules of these common carriers.
 Many of them have policies that have no cover for original works of art.
 You can also classify your artworks here as household goods and get the rate lowered, but you must insure that the insurance in place also covers such artworks.

-Another thing is that if you are shipping paintings from UK through air or sea freight, sometimes the packaging must meet special criteria of the particular freight forwarder.
+Another thing is that if you are shipping paintings from UK through air or sea freight, or even shipping to Lithuania sometimes the packaging must meet special criteria of the particular freight forwarder.
 So sometimes you need to ensure additional palletizing for it to be accepted.
 However, this seems feasible only if you have your artwork or painting in a custom made wooden box or the cardboard box.
 It will reduce damages due to neglect, as the palletizing will allow it to be lifted and dropped by a forklift.

 The next method to ship paintings is through the local internatinoal removal companies offering fine art delivery services.
 One thing with most of the moving firms is that they charge a bit higher.
 Another thing is that while your painting is in transit for a very long time, the risk of damages also increases.
 In view of this, you may consider the option that is faster, which in actual sense may be the moving companies.
 Via our website you can check shipping costs of sending paintings by air internationally or locally within Europe.
 Check removal costs to France and save on your shipment.